jricher/secevent/draft-richanna-secevent-token.md

 * An "event_type" claim whose value is the URI identifying the hypothetical event type.
-* A "sub" claim whose value identifies a subject via email address.
+* An "event_subject" claim whose value identifies a subject via email address.
 * Two claims "claim_1" and "claim_2" that are defined by the hypothetical event type's Profiling Specification.

 Subject Identifiers {#subject}
 -------------------
-In many cases, it is necessary to explicitly identify the subject of the security even within a SET.
+In many cases, it is necessary to explicitly identify the subject of the security event within a SET.
 The Subject Identifier provides a common syntax for expressing subject identity within a SET.
 A Subject Identifier is a JSON object representing an instance of a Subject Identifier Type.
 A Subject Identifier Type defines a set of one or more claims about a subject